LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

   - This is currently the only one function accessible by users.
   - Main steps
     1. Evaluate if rendering of .Rmd to .html files is possible.
-If some check doesn’t pass, write a reason and stop processing.
+If some check doesn't pass, write a reason and stop processing.
           - Used package function: initial\_checks()
     2. Create paths (in a form of matrix with characters or character vector) to original .Rmd files that will be rendered to .html files.
           - Used package function: create\_rmd\_paths()
-    3. Generate a temporary (helping) .Rmd file from its original .Rmd file and save it to directory "analysis".
+    3. Generate a temporary (helping) .Rmd file from its original .Rmd file and save it to directory `analysis`.
           - Used package function: generate\_rmd()
     4. If commit == TRUE, create a commit of these temporary (helping) .Rmd files with text “separate commit of temporary .Rmd files”.